Jebel Irhoud

-Jebel Irhoud or Adrar n Ighoud (ⴰⴷⵔⴰⵔ ⵏ ⵉⵖⵓⴷ; جبل إيغود, Moroccan Arabic: žbəl iġud), is an archaeological site located just north of the town of Tlet Ighoud in Youssoufia Province, approximately 50 km south-east of the city of Safi in Morocco.
+Jebel Irhoud (جبل إيغود, Moroccan Arabic: žbəl iġud) or Adrar n Ighoud (ⴰⴷⵔⴰⵔ ⵏ ⵉⵖⵓⴷ), is an archaeological site in Morocco located just north of the town of Tlet Ighoud in Youssoufia Province, approximately 50 km south-east of the city of Safi.

 It is noted for the hominin fossils that have been found there since the discovery of the site in 1961.
-Originally thought to be Neanderthals, the specimens have since been assigned to Homo sapiens and, as reported in 2017, have been dated to roughly 300,000 years ago.
-This makes the remains by far the earliest known examples of Homo sapiens, and suggests that rather than arising in East Africa approximately 200,000 years ago, modern humans have been present across the length of Africa 100,000 years earlier.
+Originally thought to be Neanderthals, the specimens have since been assigned to Homo sapiens and, as reported in 2017, have been dated to a "weighted average age" of 315,000 years ago.
+This makes the remains by far the earliest known examples of H. sapiens, and suggests that rather than arising in East Africa approximately 200,000 years ago, modern humans were present across the length of Africa 100,000 years earlier.

 Site

 The site is the remnant of a solutional cave filled with 8 m of deposits from the Pleistocene era, located on the eastern side of a karstic outcrop of limestone at an elevation of 562 m.
 It was discovered in 1961 when the area was being mined for the mineral baryte.
 A miner discovered a skull in the wall of the cave, extracted it, and gave it to an engineer, who kept it as a souvenir for a time.
 Eventually, it was handed over to the University of Rabat, which organized a joint French-Moroccan expedition to the site that was headed by anthropologist Émile Ennouchi.